danhorst/danhorst.com/content/writing/tech-debt.md

 <input type="checkbox" id="marginal-cost" class="margin-toggle"/>
 <span class="sidenote">
 Marginal cost, by definition, is the change in the total cost when the quantity produced is increased.
+The marginal costs of software increase in a nonlinear fashion as the complexity of the system increases i.e. it is <em>much</em> easier to change a simpler thing than a complicated thing.
 The biggest cost centers are engineering time, cloud computing resources, and licensing fees.
 </span> of: